Listen to the interview below and be sure to subscribe to the Employer Branding Podcast.

 I think if you are an e-commerce professional and you have experience in tech, then we play in quite a big league, and people know us, generally.
 And so what we see is that right now around 70% of people that apply with us have just booked with us, so that’s interesting.

-I think your brand just helps.
+I think your brand helps.
 So we show potential candidates, what we are all about, and they are like, “Okay, this might be a nice company to work for.”
-So I think the consumer brand really helps there.
-But to the employee market we really brand ourselves as a tech company and to consumers, it’s much more consumer brand.
-There is overlap, but it is not exactly the same.
+So, I think the consumer brand helps there.
+But to the employee market, we really brand ourselves as a tech company, and to consumers, it’s much more consumer brand.
+There is overlap, but it is not precisely the same.

 The top channels for recruiting and attracting talent:

-Recruitment through referrals has really picked up this year.
-We put a lot of emphasis on it, we improved the program a lot, we also feedback constantly through to people that refer candidates, and that helps a lot.
+Recruitment through referrals has picked up this year.
+We put a lot of emphasis on it, we improved the program a lot, and we also feedback to people who refer candidates, and that helped a lot.
 So we got a lot more confidence from our employees that if they put a referral in, it’s not this black hole that is talked about, and that helped a lot.
-So from our hires currently over 40% are now referred, which is great.
+So from our hires, over 40% are now referred, which is great.

-The other channel which is really up and coming is LinkedIn, so that’s a very strong channel.
+The other channel that is up and coming is LinkedIn, so that’s a powerful channel.
 And then we have some paid channels that are also working out.
-But we paid a lot a lot of learning money on paid channels because there’s a lot a lot of money spent on advertisements that never produced one single candidate – job boards, advertisements, online advertising, placement, anything.
-We tried everything basically.
+But we paid a lot of learning money on paid channels because there’s a lot of money spent on advertisements that never produced one single candidate – job boards, advertisements, online advertising, placement, anything.
+We tried everything.

 Booking.com employee blogs:

 We started the blog three years ago.
-Actually it started as a fun project because we had some stuff that is open source.
-So we created some open source offers that we released in the market.
+Actually, it started as a fun project because we had some stuff that was open-source.
+So we created some open-source offers that we released in the market.
 We wanted to blog about it.
-So we put up this blog and very quickly it turned out that many of our candidates who were later hired, read those blogs, because they really want to know what our company is about.
+So we put up this blog, and very quickly, it turned out that many of our candidates who were later hired read those blogs because they really wanted to know what our company is about.

-They want to see some snippets of our code, because good developers, they can see the culture through how the code is written.
+They want to see some snippets of our code because good developers can see the culture through how the code is written.
 So they know what you are based on the blog.
-Nowadays, we try to publish one article a week, which is hard because you have to distract the engineer and developer and designer to write something up, and they’re not professional writers.
-It takes a little bit of time, but it’s well worth the investment.
+Nowadays, we try to publish one article a week, which is hard because you have to distract the engineer developer, and designer to write something up, and they’re not professional writers.
+It takes a little time, but it’s well worth the investment.
 It radiates this culture even before they’ve even met you.
 So I think it’s a great way to communicate with potential candidates.

 Mistakes to be learnt from:

 Define your culture very clearly.
-So what is it that you want to radiate out?
+So, what is it that you want to radiate out?
 Because talent these days, you can hire talent but talent also chooses you.
 And they choose you based on the company culture, not so much on pay, because the pay is relatively the same anywhere.
-So, define the culture, make it very clear what you’re about, make it very clear how you do work, and then people can choose themselves if they fit into that culture.
-For instance, not everybody fits into booking.com and that is fine.
-That’s it’s totally fine.
+So, define the culture, make it very clear what you’re about, make it very clear how you work, and then people can choose themselves if they fit into that culture.
+For instance, not everybody fits into booking.com, and that is fine.
+That’s totally fine.

-There are people that don’t like to work with us and we accept that.
+Some people don’t like to work with us, and we accept that.
 Because there is no cultural fit, and if there is no cultural fit from both ends, it will not work.
-So that’s the main thing that I would say is important and there is a whole list of other things that, for instance, take care of the partners.
+So that’s the main thing that I would say is important, and there is a whole list of other things that, for instance, take care of the partners.

-If you relocate so many people, we relocate about 80% of all our hires to the Netherlands because most of these hires are not in the Netherlands, you need to take care of their families, their children, you need to pay tuition for school, etc. So you need to do a lot to make these people feel at home.
-So don’t just take care of the employee but you also have to take care of their partner, making sure that they feel also at home in Amsterdam in this case, in the country where they are hired.
+If you relocate so many people, we relocate about 80% of all our hires to the Netherlands because most of these hires are not in the Netherlands, you need to take care of their families, and their children, and you need to pay tuition for school, etc. So you need to do a lot to make these people feel at home.
+So don’t just take care of the employee, but you also have to take care of their partner, making sure that they feel also at home in Amsterdam, in this case, in the country where they are hired.